wg-lux/agl_anonymizer_pipeline/README.md

 git clone https://github.com/maxhild/agl_anonymizer_pipeline.git
 cd agl_anonymizer_pipeline
 nix develop
-dowload a text detection model like this frozen_east_text_detection.pb
+dowload a text detection model like frozen_east_text_detection.pb and place it inside the agl_anonymizer_pipeline folder.

 ## Usage

-To use AGL Anonymizer, follow these steps:
+To use AGL Anonymizer Pipeline, follow these steps:

 Prepare Your Images: Place the images you want to process in the designated folder.
 Configure Settings: Adjust the settings in the configuration file (if applicable) to suit your anonymizing and blurring needs.